sarahhhhscott/final-project/README.md

 In specific features I would include when I learn more about the libraries, I would include a "Start Game" text that would dissapear with any keyboard click.
 Additionally, I would store a high score for each gameplay and display it at the end of the game.
 If the current score would be higher than the highest score, I would try to display a "Personal Best!" text as well.
 Lastly, I would include a method to restart the game with the push of a button, instead of having to exit out of the program to relaunch the game.

 Throughout the making of this project, and even having to redo my project referencing an additional tutorial, I have learned a lot about making Python games.
 This project has allowed me more experience with pygame and learning tkinter.
 Though I did run into a bit of issues, I was able to shift my mindset to that of a programmer as I was reading through, deciphering, and debugging code.
 With this mindset shift in the newfound knowledge I've aquired over the past few weeks, I was able to solve quite a bit of issues along the way.
-Though I wasn't able to get my project exactly to the point I had imagined, I am extremely proud of what I have coded and everything I've learned.
+Though I wasn't able to get my project exactly to the point I had imagined, I am extremely proud of what I have coded and everything I've learned and had fun playing the this game throughout the process.

 ## Tutorial Reference